vertica/vertica-kubernetes/DEVELOPER.md

 > make setup-minio
 > ```
 >
-> To set up a different communal endpoint, see [Custom communal endpoint](#custom-communal-endpoint).
+> To set up a different communal endpoint, see [Custom communal endpoints](#custom-communal-endpoints).

 To run an individual test, pass the `--test` command the name of a [test suite directory](./tests/).
 For example, this command runs all tests in the [http-custom-certs](./tests/e2e-leg-6/http-custom-certs/) directory.
 The `--skip-delete` does not delete any resources that the tests create, which helps with debugging: